-In the standard paradigm of orthodox economics, resource endowments Determine personal wealth and personal income distribution.
-These Endowments are taken as "given" exogenous variables, at least to economists.
-Consequently, Consequently, for inequalities of wealth and income remedies in the distribution of wealth and income fall largely outside the purview of the positive science of neoclassical economics and can only be justified on normative non-economic grounds.
+In the standard paradigm of orthodox economics, resource endowments determine personal wealth and personal income distribution.
+These endowments are taken as "given" exogenous variables, at least to economists.
+Consequently, remedies for inequalities in the distribution of wealth and income fall largely outside the purview of the positive science of neoclassical economics and can only be justified on normative non-economic grounds.
 The "new economics" introduced by Major C.H.
 Douglas in the years immediately following the First World War predicted both an exponential growth in production arising from technological change and an increase in inequality due to unemployment following the introduction of labour-saving technologies.
-Douglas additionally forecast a futile search for new forms of employment if income distribution continued to derive primarily from the use of productive resources and if an economy based on the profit motive prevented technical progress from creating an age of leisure (Douglas, 1919; 1920; 1922; 1924).
+Douglas additionally forecast a futile search for new forms of employment if income distribution continued to derive primarily from the use of productive resources and if an economy based on the profit motive prevented technical progress from creating an age of leisure (Douglas, 1919, 1920, 1922, 1924).